Good Food Local

 LAUNCHING OUTSIDE LONDON

-We have extended our work outside of London to Oxfordshire and Buckingham with a view to scaling nationally.
+We have extended our work outside of London to Kent, Oxfordshire and Buckingham with a view to scaling nationally.